kitnato/neverquest/source/data/manual.md

 #### Relics

 Relics enable various actions or grant certain effects if they are carried in the [inventory](#inventory).
-They can be purchased from the [caravan](#caravan) and certain relics drop from monsters, provided the right circumstances.
+They can be purchased from the [caravan](#caravan) and certain relics drop from monsters, under the right circumstances.

 ##### Static relics